JuDFTteam/aiida-fleur/README.md

 ### Documentation

 Hosted at http://aiida-fleur.readthedocs.io/en/develop/index.html.
-For other information checkout the AiiDA docs or http://www.flapw.de.
+For other information see the AiiDA-core docs or http://www.flapw.de.

 ### License:

 MIT license.
-See license file.
+See the license file.

 ### Comments/Disclaimer:

 The plug-in and the workflows will only work with a Fleur version using xml files as I/O.
-For example check out the Fleur version released withing MAX.

-**Notice:** This is still under heavy development.
-For anything contact j.broeder@fz-juelich.de and feel free to write issues and contribute.

 ### Contents